This page will always describe any additions and

 cracks per second number

-you will need a lot of long.
+you will need long passwords.
 It has recently been brought to my attention that

 long passwords, 15 characters and up, do not need to be complicated.
 I've been

 convinced.
 Accordingly I've been working on my password evaluator.
 Hopefully

 more on that soon.
 Then I hope to focus on the password generator.
 I've already

 made some big changes there that I've not yet posted.
 Back to long passwords.

 Unless you have some extraordinary